CrazyFedde/docs/commands.md

 <a name="version"></a>
 ### Version

-Displays the current version of Ava you're running, if the version is oudated the new version will be shown, as well as what type of changes has been made.
+Displays the current version of Ava you're running.
+If the version is oudated the new version will be shown as well as what type of changes have been made.

 #### Usage